 You can pre-order your loaf by filling out the order form (available to download here) and emailing firstname.lastname@example.org or phoning 01431821327.
-Orders to be received by 1700 on Thursday’s for collection on Sunday’s.
+Orders to be received by 1400 the day before delivery.

 Our speciality bread list is ever-changing but you can get an idea of the different styles and flavour combinations from the list on the order form.

 Slow Bread Principles

 Bread is meant to be simple – flour, water and yeast – made this way it is healthy and nutritious.
 All too often, commercial bread is full of additives designed to speed the baking process and then preserve the bread while it is transported long distances.